 Question from Larry: I was digging through some junk in my basement and found my old 1990s era Gateway computer with Windows 3.1 on it.

 Just out of curiosity I hooked it up and was surprised to see it come on and boot up.

-I spent several minutes just fooling around with it and I noticed how fast it seemed to be running.
+I spent several minutes just fooling around with it and I noticed how fast it was running.

 I have a four month old Dell laptop that has an Intel i5 CPU and 8GB of RAM but it seems to run a lot slower than that 20+ year old Gateway.

 Why would a modern computer with supposedly much better hardware run slower than a PC that’s over 20 years old?
 You’d think today’s hardware would be a lot faster than those older machines.
 Why aren’t they?

-In fact, the hardware in your Dell runs like a Formula 1 race car compared to that “Flintstones era” Gateway!
+In fact, the hardware in your Dell likely runs like a Formula 1 race car compared to that “Flintstones era” Gateway.

 Modern CPUs and other modern internal computer components run at much faster clock speeds than their predecessors.

-What’s more, they have larger address and data buses, plus multiple processor cores that allow the hardware to run the software that’s on them a LOT faster than older machines.
+What’s more, they have larger address and data buses, plus multiple processor cores and boatloads of RAM that allow the hardware to run the software that’s on them a LOT faster than older machines.

 Truth be told, it’s actually the software running on modern computers that makes them appear to run slow.

 Take the Windows operating system for example.
 The Windows 10 operating system itself consists of a mind-blowing 50 million lines of code, and all that code adds up to several Gigabytes of data for a PC’s CPU to manage.

 Compare that to the early versions of MS-DOS which actually contained less code than a single modern multimedia web page.